Updated August 11, 2023

 Overall, it's a great first bank account with access to 80,000+ free ATMs.
 And if you need to use out-of-network ATMs, they'll reimburse up to $20 in ATM fees per month.
 There are no maintenance fees and non-sufficient fund fees.[3]

 The account is NCUA-insured (like the FDIC, but for credit unions).
 You have to become a member to open the Alliant Credit Union Teen Checking account.
-One way to do this is by becoming a member of Foster Care to Success.
+One way is by becoming an Alliant Credit Union Foundation digital inclusion advocate.
 Visit their site to learn more about who is eligible to join Alliant Credit Union.

 Once your child reaches age 18, the account automatically converts to a regular Alliant Checking Account.
 You'll remain as a joint owner until your kid removes you.